 Search papers, labs, and topics across Lattice.

-Intelligent budget management in LLM agents can outperform brute-force compute scaling by 4x, thanks to a novel search tree algorithm that prunes redundant steps.
+Intelligent budget management in LLM agents can outperform brute-force compute scaling by 4x, thanks to a new search algorithm that prunes redundant steps and focuses on promising trajectories.